 Personal care products generate billions of pieces of plastic waste every year.
-In a recent post, I shared 21 simple bathroom swaps to help you go green.
+I shared 21 simple bathroom swaps to help you go green.
 Some of these swaps were easy.
 Others, like plastic-free dental care, were more challenging.
 Today, I’m diving a little deeper into the changes I’ve made to reduce single-use plastic in my dental care routine.

 But there’s good news.
 New and innovative products are appearing all the time.
-Over the last year, I’ve finally managed to eliminate single-use plastic in my oral health regime, without taking unnecessary risk.
+I’ve finally managed to eliminate single-use plastic in my oral health routine, without taking unnecessary risk.
 Read on to learn more.

 Toothbrush